markterweele/windows-itpro-docs/windows/configuration/unbranded-boot/index.md

 If Windows has already been installed, you can't apply a provisioning package to configure Unbranded Boot; instead you must use BDCEdit to configure Unbranded boot if Windows is installed.

-BCDEdit is the primary tool for editing the Boot Configuration Database (BCD) of Windows and is included in Windows in the %WINDIR%\\System32 folder.
+BCDEdit is the primary tool for editing the Boot Configuration Database (BCD) of Windows and is included in Windows in the `%WINDIR%\System32` folder.
 Administrator privileges are required to use BCDEdit to modify the BCD.

 ### Turn on Unbranded Boot by using Control Panel

-1. In the Windows search bar, type **Turn Windows features on or off** and either press **Enter** or tap or select **Turn Windows features on or off** to open the **Windows Features** window.
+1. In the Windows search bar, type **Turn Windows features on or off** and either press **Enter** or tap or select **Turn Windows features on or off** to open the **Windows Features** window
-1. In the **Windows Features** window, expand the **Device Lockdown** node, and select (to turn on) or clear (to turn off) the checkbox for **Unbranded Boot**.
+1. In the **Windows Features** window, expand the **Device Lockdown** node, and select (to turn on) or clear (to turn off) the checkbox for **Unbranded Boot**
 1. Select **OK**.
 The **Windows Features** window indicates that Windows is searching for required files and displays a progress bar.
 Once found, the window indicates that Windows is applying the changes.
-When completed, the window indicates the requested changes are completed.
+When completed, the window indicates the requested changes are completed
-1. Restart your device to apply the changes.
+1. Restart your device to apply the changes

 #### [:::image type="icon" source="../images/icons/cmd.svg"::: **Command prompt**](#tab/cmd)